JacobBaillie/JacobBaillie.github.io/README.md

 ### The Impact of Magnons, Defects, and Rapid Energy Migration on the Optical Properties of the 2D Magnet CrPS<sub>4</sub>
 [Publication](https://arxiv.org/abs/2512.09838)

-Sample preparation: Chemical vapor deposition using multizone PID loop tune funrnaces and air-free handling.
+Sample preparation: Chemical vapor deposition using multizone PID loop tune furnaces and air-free handling.

-Optics and instrumentation: Similar to above, in addition to more complex multifaceted experiments including magnetic circular dichroism (polar optics, photoelastic modulators, lock-in detection), linear polarization experiments, and A/B testing of pulsed excitation/emission detection (single-photon counters, streak cameras, multichannel scalars, and oscilliscopes).
+Optics and instrumentation: Similar to above, in addition to more complex multifaceted experiments including magnetic circular dichroism (polar optics, photoelastic modulators, lock-in detection), linear polarization experiments, and A/B testing of pulsed excitation/emission detection (single-photon counters, streak cameras, multichannel scalars, and oscilloscopes).

 Software and analysis: Used **LabVIEW** and other proprietary softwares to read out and save data from scientific instruments.
 Data was analyzed and visualized using custom **Python** and **Igor** scripts.
 Fast Fourier Transform and nonlinear regression was used to disentangle signals and assess data validity.
 Multivariate analysis was performed to identify origins of spectroscopic features.

 Long-term impacts: Developed and owned interoperable **MATLAB** and **Python** scripts to calculate and visualize complex magneto-optical phenomena including magnons.
 Scripts are applicable to any material, benefiting on-going and future projects.
-Prepared a comprehensive guide for time-resolved experiemtation and hardware options, saving hours on trial and error durring all future projects.
+Prepared a comprehensive guide for time-resolved experimentation and hardware options, saving hours on trial and error during all future projects.

 ![CrPS4 TOC graphic](/assets/img/TOC_Cr.jpg)

 ### Toward Coupled Optically Controlled Spin Qubits in Lanthanide Molecular Clusters
 Ongoing project (details hidden to protect pending publication)

-Sample preparation: Hyrothermal reaction in teflon-lined autoclave.
+Sample preparation: Hydrothermal reaction in teflon-lined autoclave.

 Optics and instrumentation: Similar to above, including high-power laser excitation with time-resolved detection optics.